 It is a "living" trust because you create it while you're alive.
 It's"revocable" because, as long as you're mentally competent, you can change or end the trust at any time, for any reason.
 You need no one's permission to do so.
 Usually a living trust becomes irrevocable (not open to changes) when you die.

 Estate planning is the process of accumulating and disposing of an estate to maximize the goals of the estate owner.
 The various goals of estate planning include making sure the greatest amount of the estate passes to the estate owner's intended beneficiaries, often including paying the least amount of taxes and avoiding or minimizing probate court involvement.
 Additional goals typically include providing for and designating guardians for minor children and planning for incapacity.
-Contact Mr. Garvey to handle all your estate planning needs.
+Contact Mr. Garvey to handle all your estate planning needs in Gaithersburg, MD.
 He can be reached at 301-948-1227